-The NYSW GTS Activity Tracker began as a Kickstarter campaign, before moving to Indiegogo.
-The campaigns have now ended, and the NYSW watch range can be pre-ordered from the company’s website.
-The Manhattan model seen here, along with the Soho and Times Square watches, all cost $180 and come with a free engraving offer.
-This includes a two-year warranty.
-Orders will ship to buyers at the end of March and into early April 2018.
+The NYSW GTS Activity Tracker began life as a Kickstarter campaign, before moving to Indiegogo.
+The campaigns have now ended, and the NYSW watch range can be purchased through the company’s website, or on Amazon.
+The Manhattan model seen here costs $198, while some of the other models cost up to around $215.
+Order through NYSW and some watches come with a free engraving offer.
+The watches have a two-year warranty.

-The NYSW watch won’t be available for another few months, so we’re reviewing an early model here.
-We contacted the company to check if work was still being done, and if there would be any changes to the version sent out to buyers compared to ours.
-The app is still being worked on and changes will be made prior to the watch’s release.
-We will keep using the watch, and update this review if there are any alterations.
-The hardware is almost completely final, and representative of the watch that will be delivered to you.
-The firmware itself will continue to be updated too.
+We reviewed a pre-production version of the NYSW watch, almost a year ahead of the time it became available to buy through Amazon.
+We contacted the company to check if work was still being done as we reviewed the watch, and if there would be any changes to the version sent out to buyers compared to ours.
+We were told the app was still being worked on and changes will be made prior to the watch’s release.
+The iOS version was last updated around June 2018.
+The hardware was almost completely final, and representative of the watch that will be delivered to you, according to the company.